-Description:
+5.5.2.1 Description:

 The “Change Plan” capability supports the ability of care team members (which includes the patient) to make changes to an existing plan.
 The changes may include modification to intrinsic plan attributes such as confidentiality, description, display name and discipline or changes (including addition) of related plan elements such as health concerns, health goals, health risks, care barriers and plan activity or interventions.
-A change could also represent the removal of plan elements either because they are no longer pertinent or because they were added due to some error.
+A change could represent the removal of plan elements either because they are no longer pertinent or because they were added due to some error.
+Changes to the plan may also include status changes such as placing the plan on hold or suspending the plan for a period of time.

-Examples:
+5.5.2.2 Examples: